gnes-ai/gnes/README.md

         .add_router(name='sync', yaml_path='BaseReduceRouter', num_part=2, recv_from=['vec_idx', 'doc_idx']))
 ```

-Here, we use [the inceptionV4 pretrained model](https://github.com/tensorflow/models/tree/master/research/slim) as the encoder and built-in indexers for storing vectors and documents.
-The flow should be quite self-explanatory, if not, you can always convert it to a SVG image:
+Here, we use [the inceptionV4 pretrained model](https://github.com/tensorflow/models/tree/master/research/slim) as the encoder and the built-in indexers for storing vectors and documents.
+The flow should be quite self-explanatory, if not, you can always convert it to a SVG image and see its visualization:

 ```python
 flow.build(backend=None).to_url()